scarpino/giving-talks/Thoughts on [scientific] talks.md

 * Questions
 	* Hold slides in reserve for the Q/A.
 		* These slides are a great place for equations and/or more complicated figures.
-	* It's ok to suggest discussing a question after the talk, i.e. you usually don't have to answer everything thrown your way.
+	* It's ok to punt a question until after the talk, i.e. you usually don't have to answer everything thrown your way.
 * Practice.
 	* There is no one right way to practice, but find yours and do it.
 	* If you have a mentor and they're good at giving talks, make sure and get their advice.